SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Labels

-Labes are identifying meta data to components.
+Labels are identifying metadata to components.
 They do not represent a resource or sub resource of any kind.
-They are designed as non system critical pieces of information, mainly intented for humans.
+They are designed as non system critical pieces of information, mainly intended for human consumption.

 They represent a key value pair as structured data for a single component.
 Same value keys and values do not reference each other necessarily.